CPaladiya/Chirag-Paladiya/README.md

 ## What Am I Currently Working On?
-+ Developing my own Algorithm <code>Multiple Line Of Sights : MLOS</code> that supersedes <code> A-Star Path Search</code> Algorithm.
-I plan to make GUI project to showcase my algorithm.
++ Developing my own Algorithm <code>Line Of Sight : LOS : Path Search Algorithm</code> that supersedes <code> A-Star Path Search Algorithm.</code> I plan to make GUI project to showcase my algorithm.
 + Preparing for coding interviews to join ambitious and talented team as a ***Junior C++ Developer***, whose mission and vision aligns with mine.

 ## My Mission and Vision In Life